SETIatHCRO/antonio-feed-controller-board/README.md

 # antonio-feed-controller-board
 Antonio Feed Controller Board files from Rob Ackermann, project take over by Jon Richards in November 2018.

-The original firmware project in antonio/mplab/antonio_feed_pic32_control_software.X has been ported to the newest version of the MPLab IDE and compiler.
+The original firmware project in antonio_old_resources/mplab/antonio_feed_pic32_control_software.X has been ported to the newest version of the MPLab IDE and compiler.
 This new project is in ./antonio-feed-control-v2.X.
 The original project remains untouched for prosperity.
 The new port has been modified by broken into smaller .c files to make the code more readable.

+filesystem directory consist of scripts and cruicial files to populate external memory, mainly containing help files

+bootloader directory includes bootloader design.
+THIS IS NOT TESTED.
+Proceed on your own risk

 Requirements for the feed controller project, as of Jan 18, 2019